Lumi-supercomputer/ml-examples/pytorch/deepspeed/bert_squad/README.md

 That's done by setting `TRANSFORMERS_OFFLINE=1` and `HF_DATASETS_OFFLINE=1`.
-With 8 GPUs, which needs 8 ranks, it can be run like this (the batch size should be changed first to 256 [here](https://github.com/eth-cscs/pytorch-training/blob/2e623d1b3b56f37f94c4a28d8671b491ebf39f77/bert_squad/ds_config.json#L2) to take advantage of the 8 GPUs):
+With 8 GPUs, which needs 8 ranks, it can be run like this (the batch size should be changed first to 256 [here](https://github.com/eth-cscs/pytorch-training/blob/2e623d1b3b56f37f94c4a28d8671b491ebf39f77/bert_squad/ds_config.json#L2) to take advantage of the 8 GPUs).

 ```bash
 salloc -peap -N2 -Aproject_462000002 --gres=gpu:mi100:4 --time 1:00:00 --ntasks-per-node=4